Learn the ABCs of mobile and text marketing with this handy glossary and reference guide.

 Implied consent: You obtain consent when a person provides contact information through an existing business or non-business relationship or discloses or publicly publishes their info.

 Integration: A connection between two different software tools that allow them to perform together as a direct result of a triggering activity.
-For example, our Mailchimp integration allows you to automatically send a welcome message to new email subscribers who provide their phone number and express written consent.
+For example, our Mailchimp integration allows you to automatically send a welcome message to new email contacts who provide their phone number and express written consent.

 JPEG: Stands for “Joint Photographic Experts Group”.
 It is a common image format that compresses a photo into a manageable size while maintaining high quality.